samfoo/creepykanye/README.md

 the dependencies with `babushka`

     $ sh -c "`curl https://babushka.me/up`" #install babushka
-    $ babushka javacv #... wait to finish
+    $ babushka creepykanye #... wait to finish

 This is only working for OSX at the moment.